Importance of Brand Marketing

 Targeted advertising surrounding key brand themes of culinary, outdoor recreation, diversity & inclusion and arts & culture improved potential visitors’ perceptions by 38 percent.
 Furthermore, the CRVA recognizes the halo effect that place branding efforts create, which generate positive perceptions related not only to tourism, but to economic development as well.
 The CRVA’s advertising research has shown that integrated work in paid and earned media has enhanced perceptions by nearly 100 percent related to Charlotte being an ideal place to live, retire, start a business and build a career.

 In 2020, when the nation was faced with an unprecedented public health crisis, civil unrest and more unforeseen challenges, the CRVA looked to utilize its platforms to focus on how to best support Charlotte’s recovery and hospitality businesses.
-A range of campaigns supported this work and as recovery began to take hold in summer 2021, CRVA-related paid media had generated $16 million in hotel revenue and 140,000 room nights booked.
-These room nights generated powerful visitor spending that kept many hospitality workers employed.
-As the nation continues to bounce back, the CRVA is poised to aid in the acceleration of Charlotte’s recovery through marketing efforts that generate critical travel demand.
+A range of campaigns supported this work as recovery began to take hold in summer 2021 and then gain momentum.
+Through spring 2022, the CRVA has generated $52.3 million in hotel revenue and 356,000 room nights booked directly attributable to recovery marketing efforts.
+These room nights produced powerful visitor spending that supported local businesses and kept many hospitality workers employed.
+As the nation continues to bounce back from the effects of the pandemic, the CRVA is committed to rebuilding Charlotte's visitor economy through marketing efforts that create critical travel demand.

 About the Brand